-It’s stories like Charlotte’s that encourage our team at Viterra to support the vital, life-saving service that STARS provides on a daily basis.
+It’s stories like Charlotte’s that encourage our team at Viterra to support the vital, life-saving service that STARS provides across the prairies.

 “I love supporting STARS for so many reasons,” said Shannon Antonenko, Facility Sales and Admin at Viterra Lloydminster.
 “STARS provides an important service to us all, and it’s a cause near to my heart.
 I have a close friend that works as a STARS nurse and I love being able to support the work that they do.”

 Over the years, STARS has touched the lives of Viterra employees, customers, and their families.
-This partnership helps ensure that STARS can continue to provide immediate medical attention in critical situations.
+This partnership helps ensure that STARS can continue to provide immediate medical attention when it's needed most.